 In 1974, following a coup aiming at Cyprus’s annexation by Greece, Ankara had to intervene as a guarantor power.
 In 1983, the TRNC was founded.

-"Despite all sanction threats, we have inflicted heavy blows to terror [YPG/PKK terrorists in northern Syria] with the operations Euphrates and Olive Branch," Oktay said, adding the government ruined regional scenarios aiming at isolating the country in the regional equation.
+"Despite all sanction threats, we have inflicted heavy blows to terror in the region with the operations Euphrates Shield, Olive Branch and Peace Spring," Oktay said.